We’re overhauling Dgraph’s docs to make them clearer and more approachable. If

 Author

-query returns
+query returns null. - If an

-hasn’t written any posts, the field postsAggregate
+hasn’t written any posts, the fieldpostsAggregate

-is null
+is null for thatAuthor

 .